November 10, 2025

 In corporate dining, vendor management is the strategic process of sourcing, contracting, monitoring, and maintaining relationships with food service providers to deliver consistent, high-quality meals.

 It's much more involved than ordering lunch from an app!
-Think of it as behind-the-scenes work keeping your dining program running smoothly.
+Think of it as the behind-the-scenes work keeping your dining program running smoothly.

 Key activities of vendor management include: